-Extreme programming (XP) introduced the practice of expressing requirements in the form of user stories, short descriptions of functionality–told from the perspective of a user–that are valuable to either a user of the software or the customer of the software.
-The following are typical user stories for a job posting and search site:
+Extreme programming (XP) introduced the practice of expressing requirements in the form of user stories.
+A user story is a short description of functionality–told from the perspective of a user–that is valuable to either a user of the software or the customer of the software, and typically takes the form of a 3-part template.

 That should not have been a difficult sentence to understand, but it was.
 Which of these did it mean I could choose?

 Contrast the words written on that menu with the waitress’ spoken words: “Would you like soup or salad?”
 Even better, she removed all ambiguity by placing a basket of bread on the table before she took my order.

 Benefit 3: User Stories Are Relatively Easy to Estimate and Prioritize

 A third advantage of writing user stories is that they are given estimates that make prioritization and planning go more smoothly.
 Each user story can be given an estimate of the effort required to develop it; use cases, on the other hand, are generally too large to be given useful estimates.